-The University provided overflow housing for Fall 2019 at Palmetto Place Apartments located at 910 E. 8th Street, Chattanooga, TN 37403.
-Students lived at this location from August 12, 2019 to December 2, 2019.
-UTC students occupied 10 rooms throughout the building.
-The rooms were two bedroom, four person rooms.
+The University provided overflow housing for Fall 2020 at Palmetto Place Apartments located at 910 E. 8th Street, Chattanooga, TN 37403.
+Students lived at this location from August 13, 2020 through April 28, 2021.
+There were 35 2bedroom apartments with 2 students in each apartment, and 1 single occupancy apartment for a graduate assistant.
+The entire building was used for UTC students during the Fall 2020 semester.